The website will be down for maintenance from 4 pm on Saturday, Sept 30 until mid-day on Monday, Oct 2. We appreciate your patience.Close

 APH Hive: Professional Communities

 Professional Communities was created to provide creditable and effective resources to people who assist individuals who are blind or have low vision.
 This user-friendly portal houses curated webinars, external courses, blogs, and much more.
-Visit Professional Communities today!
+Looking for a place to connect?
+Join us at the APH Hive Discussion Boards to communicate with other parents and educators in the blindness and low vision field.

 The APH ConnectCenter offers FREE curated advice and resources to assist children, parents, adults, and job seekers who are blind and visually impaired, and their associated professionals.
 Visit the APH ConnectCenter, or call our information & resource helpline at 800-232-5463.